ChrisKurz/nRF_Connect_SDK/doc/NCSv2.6.0_ZHW_UART_1.md

 ## Required Hardware/Software
 - Development kit [nRF52840DK](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-DK), [nRF52833DK](https://www.nordicsemi.com/Products/Development-hardware/nRF52833-DK), or [nRF52DK](https://www.nordicsemi.com/Products/Development-hardware/nrf52-dk), (nRF54L15DK)
+  > __Note__: Two development kits allow to check communication between boards.
+It is also possible to test the software with one development kit; in this case the board receives the data byte it has sent.
 - Micro USB Cable (Note that the cable is not included in the previous mentioned development kits.)
 - install the _nRF Connect SDK_ v2.6.0 and _Visual Studio Code_.
 The installation process is described [here](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-1-nrf-connect-sdk-introduction/topic/exercise-1-1/).